-The salary schedules for each job classification in the Rocklin Police Officers' Association Public Safety Managers' Bargaining Unit are set forth in Addendums A and B of this Agreement.
+The base wages for each job classification in the Public Safety Managers' Bargaining Unit are set forth in the salary schedule attached as Addendum A of this Agreement.
 It is understood that implementation of any salary increase may vary slightly due to the impact of rounding.